-The main mission of the Center for Biotechnology and Fine Chemistry is to contribute towards a sustainable Bioeconomy.
+The main mission of the Centre for Biotechnology and Fine Chemistry is to contribute towards a sustainable Bioeconomy.
 CBQF was established in 1990 with the mission to steadily develop and disseminate to the economic and social arena knowledge and innovation in pivotal areas - Food and Nutrition Environment and Health with key impacts on human health well-being and the economy.

 CBQF was recognized as Associate Laboratory in Food and Environment in 2004 with accreditation until 2020.
 Since its origin it had two transdisciplinary and translational research lines of intervention in the agrofood and environmental sectors - "Agrofood: safer healthier more nutritious and more competitive" and "Environmental: Innovative approaches to promote sustainability".
 Currently CBQF comprises three research groups: Environment and Resources; Food and Nutrition; Biobased and Biomedical Products; combining ten Thematic Research laboratories.
 The research infrastructure equipped with cutting-edge technologies is organized in seven PLATFORMS: Analytical Chemistry; Tissue Culture; Molecular Biology; Packaging & Materials; Consumer & Sensory Science; Bioactives; Biophysics and Technology Hall and a Kitchen Lab all coordinated by highly qualified technicians.